rkuma183/wilsonmar.github.io/_posts/2016-07-21-node-starter.md

    * fontawesome icons are embedded in the repo

-   * .jade files in the <strong>view</strong> folder are read by the Jade/Pug template engine for Express.js which dynamically generates HTML for display.
+   * .jade files in the <strong>view</strong> folder are read by the Jade/Pug template engine for Express.js which generates HTML for display.
+See http://naltatis.github.io/jade-syntax-docs/#attributes for Jade Syntax Documentation by Example.

-   ### Limit APIs loaded #

-0. You may want to comment out APIs that you don't intend on using:

-   <tt><strong>
-   atom package.json
-   </strong></tt>

-   Replace atom with whatever text editor you prefer (subl for Sublime, vim, etc.).

-   A short description of each package is <a target="_blank" href="https://github.com/sahat/hackathon-starter/blob/master/README.md#list-of-packages">
-   here</a>.
+   If you have some HTML you want to paste in a jade file, http://html2jade.aaron-powell.com/ generates jade from HTML.

 0. Instal Node on MacOS OSX by following [my instructions](/node-osx-install/):